 Terrorism and Counterterrorism: Comparing Theory and Practice

 This course is free and is taught by Universiteit Leiden, in the Netherlands.
 It investigates terrorism as being one of the defining factors of our age, but delves into the ideas of peace, security and stability.
 What do these mean?
 What is the nature of the threat?
 The course will be taught in three parts.
 The first part will focus on the essence of terrorism, the second part will provide an overview of the state of the art in terrorism studies.
 It will talk about how it has grown exponentially since 9/11 and what academia thinks of it and what people are doing about it.
 Finally, part three will look into the implications and possibilities for policy making.
 The course will include 30 hours of videos, quizzes and projects, has available subtitles in English, Spanish, Serbian and French.
-The course will commence May 2 and will go through July 3.
+The course enrollment period ends on July 30.

 Human Rights: The Right to Freedom of Expression

 Amnesty International partnered with edX, one of the largest MOOC plattforms, to provide a course that will expand knowledge of Freedom of Expression as a human right, increase the ability to critically analyze information related to Freedom of Expression, and sharpen skills and confidence to take action to defend Freedom of Expression.
 This course is an introductory level course and recommends that students spend three to five hours a week on reading materials, watching videos and completing assignments.
-The course is accompanied by a discussion forum where students can put forward their questions and receive feedback.
+The course is accompanied by a discussion forum which is archived now.
 Amnesty International provides great material and case studies from China to the United States.
 Completing this course can be a great asset for students who are interested in working in the human rights field.

 Workers’ Rights in a Global Economy

-This iversity course started on 3 March 2016 is dealing with Worker’s Rights and their interelatedness to poverty reduction, equality and human rights.
+This iversity course which started on 3 March 2016 is dealing with Worker’s Rights and their interelatedness to poverty reduction, equality and human rights.
+While the course is archived now, you can still enjoy its content and audit it for free.
 After finishing the course participants will have a solid understanding of the history of Worker’s Rights, the institutional framework guiding the International Labour Organization and about the nature of the right to Freedom of Association.
 The course is structured in 7 chapters with a multiple choice exam at the end.
 It features renowned facilitators and contributors from the ILO, OCED and various global universities including Berlin School of Economics and Law, Penn State University (USA) and the Global Labour University (Germany).
 Like all courses presented in this list auditing this online course is entirely for free, while a paid certification is available for 49 Euros.

 Global Perspectives on Sexual and Reproductive Health and Rights (SRHR)